allegroai/clearml-docs/docs/pipelines/pipelines_sdk_function_decorators.md

   In the example above, a single object is returned and stored as an artifact named `data_frame`
 * `name` (Optional) - The name for the pipeline step.
 If not provided, the function name is used
 * `cache` - If `True`, the pipeline controller checks if an identical step with the same parameters was already executed.
-  If found, its outputs are used instead of rerunning the step.
+  If a step with the identical code (including setup, e.g. required packages, docker image, etc.) and input arguments is found, its outputs are used instead of rerunning the step.
 * `packages` - A list of required packages or a local requirements.txt file.
 Example: `["tqdm>=2.1", "scikit-learn"]` or `"./requirements.txt"`.
 If not provided, packages are automatically added based on the imports used inside the function.
 * `execution_queue` (Optional) - Queue in which to enqueue the specific step.
 This overrides the queue set with the